huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Nat gateway resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new Nat gateway resource.

 * `name` - (Required) The name of the nat gateway.

 * `description` - (Optional) The description of the nat gateway.